22XploiterCrew-Team/Gel4y-Mini-Shell-Backdoor/README.md

 the method above will download and save to your computer, you only need to upload the webshell to the target site that you have and call it according to the name of the webshell file you downloaded.

 ex: ***https://server.com/gel4y.php***.
+> You can also combine it with [Shellmon](https://github.com/22XploiterCrew-Team/Shellmon).

 Malware Scanning Log
 --------
+we have carried out a small check to find out whether this webshell can still be detected as malware or not, and the results we got are as follows;
 ```
 [2023-12-03 18:55:10] [INFO] Scan date: 2023-12-03 18:55:10
 [2023-12-03 18:55:10] [INFO] Scanning ~/Gel4y-Mini-Shell-Backdoor/gel4y.php